matsuand/docs.docker.jp/cluster/aws.md

     Updating: [==================                                            ] 30%

 {% comment %}
+After approximately 10 minutes, use the `update` operation to add the new nodes and join them to the cluster:
 {% endcomment %}
 After approximately 10 minutes, use the `update` operation to add the new nodes and join them to the cluster: